Cyrus Griffin: Personal life

-Griffin was the son of Col. Leroy Griffin and his wife Mary Ann Bertrand.
-He married Christina Stewart, oldest daughter of John Stewart, the sixth Earl of Traquair (1699–1779).
-They had at least a daughter Mary, who married Thomas Griffin, son of Dr. Corbin Griffin of Yorktown and a member of the Virginia House of Delegates as well as U.S. Congress, although their degree of consanguinity is unclear.
+Griffin married Christina Stewart (1751-1807), oldest daughter of John Stewart, the sixth Earl of Traquair (1699–1779), in 1770.
+They married with some subterfuge because of her father's objections, since her family was Catholic and Griffin Protestant.
+They had at least a daughter Mary, who married her cousin Thomas Griffin, son of Dr. Corbin Griffin of Yorktown and a member of the Virginia House of Delegates as well as U.S. Congress.